FAQ and Guides

 Q: Who are you?

 Hey!
 We're Austin and Jess, and we photograph/marry people all over Colorado (and beyond).
-We're vegan and love the outdoors and have an adorable dog, Cooper.
+We're vegan and love travel and the outdoors and our adorable dog, Cooper.

 *Q: I'm not super comfortable in front of the camera!
 Or my partner isn't!
 What can we do?
 HELP!

 That's totally okay!
-And super common.
+And super common (so common we wrote a guide about it!).
 Being comfortable in front of the camera isn't something that comes naturally to most people – we're here to help!

 To date we've never shot couples or wedding photos with models – every single one of our clients are normal folks, with normal nerves and human insecurities.
 We're not here to pretend that this is super easy for everyone.